shivannis/xandr-docs-public/xandr-docs/articles/monetize/programmatic-guaranteed-buying-line-items.md

 With **auto-monitoring**, your line item is sent a warning once its bid rate drops to a certain percentage.
 If the line item's bid rate percentage drops further, your line item automatically deactivates and switches to an **Inactive** state.
 The line item's targeted PG deal also switches its acceptance status to **Inactive**.
 This allows you to then troubleshoot your line item by fixing its setup issues (like member-level targeting conflicts and creative eligibility issues) or renegotiating the terms of the seller's PG deal.
 After making the necessary adjustments to increase your line item's bid rate, you can manually re-activate your line item to continue fulfilling the deal.

 > [!NOTE]
-> When your line item deactivates, Xandr sends a notification email to all email addresses marked as **Notification Addresses** for your account's Sherlock deactivations.
+> When your line item deactivates, Microsoft Advertising sends a notification email to all email addresses marked as **Notification Addresses** for your account's Sherlock deactivations.

 ## Related topics